-Coffee drinking improves hepatitis C treatment responseJune 7th, 2011 in Addiction /
+Coffee drinking improves hepatitis C treatment responseJune 7, 2011 in Medicine & Health / Addiction

 Advanced hepatitis C patients with chronic liver disease may benefit from drinking coffee during treatment, according to a new study in Gastroenterology, the official journal of the American Gastroenterological Association (AGA) Institute.
 Patients who received peginterferon plus ribavirin treatment and who drank three or more cups of coffee per day were two times more likely to respond to treatment than non-drinkers.